Pie-IX station

 Pie-IX station ([pinœf]) is a Montreal Metro station in the borough of Mercier–Hochelaga-Maisonneuve in Montreal, Quebec, Canada.
 It is operated by the Société de transport de Montréal (STM) and serves the Green Line.
-The station opened on June 1976, in time for the 1976 Summer Olympics - as the station serves the Olympic Stadium and the Olympic Park.
-From 2023, the station will connect to the Pie-IX BRT.
+The station opened in June 1976, in time for the 1976 Summer Olympics - as the station serves the Olympic Stadium and the Olympic Park.
+Since November 7, 2022, the station is connected to the Pie-IX BRT.

 Overview

 The station opened on June 6, 1976, as part of the extension of the Green Line to Honoré-Beaugrand station, in time for the 1976 Summer Olympics.

 Designed by architect Marcel Raby, the station was built in open cut.
 The centre of the station is taken up with a vast mezzanine bisected by a long ticket barrier.
 This space, as well as a secondary access to the Angrignon platform, allows the station to handle very large crowds from the Olympic Stadium.
 The mezzanine gives direct underground city access to the Stadium.
 The station has two exits of its own, one incorporated into the stadium's parvis, and another across the street.